Naoko Moto: Life and works

-Born in Osaka prefecture, Moto started doujin activities from around 1982.
-She made debut in commercial comic magazine Princess GOLD, July issue, published by Akita Shoten, with her Sorairo tea time (宇宙色ティータイム) in 1985.
-After debut, she drew illustration for the books by Erika Tachihara (ja) and other writers.
+Born in Osaka Prefecture, Moto started doujin activities in around 1982.
+She made her debut with Sorairo tea time (宇宙色ティータイム) in the July 1985 issue of commercial manga magazine Princess GOLD, published by Akita Shoten.
+After her debut, she illustrated books by Erika Tachihara (ja) and other writers.

 She started to contribute and publish her manga stories in Princess manga magazine.
-Several and more stories were appeared in magazines and published in tankōbon.
-She tried to build up her base plot and themes.
-Her first long and serialized manga story is Harukanari, Itoshi Roman, later published as 14 volume tankōbon, September 1992 to July 2000.
-The story is mysterious romance with super-natural elements, set in Japan, but the origin is in England.
+Several more of her stories appeared in magazines and were published in tankōbon format, and she started to build up her base plot and themes.
+Her first long and serialized manga story is Harukanari, Itoshi Roman, which ran from September 1992 to July 2000 and was later published as 14 tankōbon volumes.
+It is a mysterious romance with supernatural elements set in Japan, though characters are of English descent.

-Naoko Moto's second long and serialized story is Lady Victorian, published as 20 volume tankōbon, December 1998 to March 2007.
-Lady Victorian is the story set in Victorian age, England, where a heroine, young girl Bluebell, has the dream of working and getting success as a good governess in London.
-While the story tells the orphan boy Argent Gray's life of puppet of fortune.
-Though Argent is a man, he plays a role of a daughter of the marquis, as Lady Ethel.
-He finds his origin, the name and life of his true parents.
+Naoko Moto's second long and serialized story is Lady Victorian, which ran from December 1998 to March 2007 and was published in 20 tankōbon volumes.
+Lady Victorian is set in the Victorian age, England, where the heroine, a young girl named Bluebell, has the dream of working and getting success as a good governess in London.
+Alongside this, the story follows the orphan boy Argent Gray's life as a puppet of fortune.
+Though Argent is a man, he plays the role of Lady Ethel, the daughter of the marquis.
+He finds his origin and the name and life of his true parents.

-Her long and serialized story The Corset with Wings, 10 volume manga, January 2008 to January 2012, is highly evaluated.
-It was nominated to the 16th "Tezuka Osamu Cultural Prize" and to "Kono Manga ga Sugoi!
-2012".
-This is the story of Chris whose father was died and was sent to Desdemona girls only bording school.
+Running from January 2008 to January 2012 was her long and serialized story The Corset with Wings, a 10 volume manga.
+It was highly regarded and was nominated for the 16th Tezuka Osamu Cultural Prize and to Kono Manga ga Sugoi!
+2012.
+Set in the Victorian and Edwardian ages in England, it is the story of Chris, who is sent to the girls-only boarding school Desdemona after her father died.
 From a world oppressed by rules, Chris grows and opens up her own future.
-Story set in Victorian age and Edwardian age in England.

-Moto also comicalized Harlequin romance stories and published them in Harlequin magazines.
+Moto also adapted Harlequin romance stories in manga format and published them in Harlequin magazines.
 Some works were published in tankōbon, and others were later published as digital comics.
-Naoko Moto has constantly contributed manga works to magazines and they have almost been published as tankōbon for around 40 years.
+Naoko Moto has constantly contributed manga works to magazines for around 40 years, and they have almost all been published as tankōbon.

-Naoko Moto introduces herself as a manga artist who mainly draws manga stories about England in around 19th century.
+Naoko Moto describes herself as a manga artist who mainly draws manga stories about England set in around the 19th century.